ercrema/jomonPhasesAndPopulation/README.md

 ## Bayesian ceramic phase modelling

-Bayesian modelling have been carried out using [OxCal](https://c14.arch.ox.ac.uk/oxcal/OxCal.html), with the preparation of OxCal scripts done in R. The analyses was conducted in three stages.
+Bayesian modelling have been carried out using [OxCal v4.4](https://c14.arch.ox.ac.uk/oxcal/OxCal.html), with the preparation of OxCal scripts done in R. The analyses was conducted in three stages.
 Firstly, potential outliers were detected within sets of dates associated with the same event (e.g. different organic residues from the same vessel).
 This was achievied by using the `outlierExcluder()` function (stored [here](./R/outlierAnalysis.R)) which internally calls OxCal from R using the [oxcAAR](https://CRAN.R-project.org/package=oxcAAR) package.
 The function eliminates potential outliers from the initial set of radiocarbon dates and result of this routine was stored in the R image file [c14data.RData](./R_images/c14data.RData).

 The second step of analysis consisted in creating OxCal scripts for different probability distributions emulating putative _within-phase uncertainty_.
 This was achieved by using the `oxcalScriptGen()` function (located [in this file](./R/oxcalScriptCreator.R).
 The output scripts (stored in the directory [./oxcal/oxcalscripts](./oxcal/oxcalscripts)) were then loaded into OxCal for analyses.
 The results of the Bayesian analyses are stored in the directory [./oxcal/results](./oxcal/results), and include the .csv storing the posterior samples and a JavaScript file (.js) containing key statistics such as individual and overall agreement indices, read in R using the `oxcalReadjs()` function (see source code [here](./R/oxcalReadjs.R)).